Architect0711/bpm-finder/docs/index.md

 ### Core

+- [Copy Observer Pattern]
-- [CopySink](core/copy-sink.md) - Base class for data sinks that copy data from the dsp chain and then process it further
+- [Copy Sink](core/copy-sink.md) - Base class for data sinks that copy data from the dsp chain and then process it further

 ## Recent Posts